brillout/wildcard-api/docs/rpc.template.md

 This document explains: (a) what RPC is; and (b) how it compares to REST/GraphQL.

-> :heavy_check_mark: After reading this document, you will know how to choose the right tool for the job.
+> :heavy_check_mark: After reading this document, you will know when to use REST/GraphQL or RPC.

 - [What is RPC](#what-is-rpc)
 - [Schema vs Schemaless](#schema-vs-schemaless)